3 Days in Vienna: What to See, Skip, and Actually Enjoy in 2025

 Which one you visit really depends on where your interests lie.
 Expect to spend 1 hour in the Lower Palace and 2 hours in the Upper Palace, but that’s really just focusing on the main parts.
 If you wanted to see both palaces and the gardens properly, you’d need up to 5 hours.

-To be honest, you don’t have that kind of time on this itinerary, so I suggest to just choose one of the museum/gallery spaces.
+To be honest, you don’t have that kind of time on this itinerary, so I suggest just choosing one of the museum/gallery spaces.

 The Upper Belvedere